 After we have received your application, you will be sent an interview invitation.
 Interviews take place during the summer term and are a chance for you to ask any questions you may still have about the course.
 After your successful interview, you will be sent an offer letter, offering you a place at Cardinal Newman and we will also send you all the information you need to get started, including Student Finance and Additional Learning Support.

-Once you have been offering a place, we will send you an enrolment appointment.
+Once you have been offered a place, we will send you an enrolment appointment.
 This is where you will bring along relevant documents, such as identification and proof of qualifications, so we can enrol you onto the course, ready to start in September.

 The application for School Direct at Cardinal Newman is divided into two phases: Apply 1 and Apply 2.

 Apply 1: All students must use the Apply 1 route first.
 Prospective students can apply online for up to three courses starting in academic year 2018/19 through Apply 1.
 If you are unsuccessful via this route, then you have the option to try again via Apply 2.